 - Success Story: How the region of Piedmont in Italy leverages Sentiment Analysis and Big Data to boost tourism and overcome competitors

-Analyze flight and hotel data to precisely plan where and when launching your next marketing campaigns
+Analyze flight and hotel data to precisely plan where and when launching your next destination marketing campaigns

 Flight data can be leveraged in a variety of ways to support and improve your destination management strategies, but accessing real time data about bookings and arrivals into the airports in their destination – at a city, regional or country level, is essential.